 When you’ve done your keyword research and your site structure is ready to rock, it’s time to optimize the content on your two highest-value page types:

 - Product category pages

 - Product pages

-- The canonical tags we talked about earlier are included.
+- Canonical tags are included.

 - Your website’s sitemap.xml and robots.txt files are generated.